Migrant labourers in Kerala: Issues and challenges

-Migrants from other countries
+Foreign Migrants

-There is a large number of migrants from Bangladesh, Nepal, Maldives, Indonesia, kenya, Nigeria, Philippines and Sri Lanka among other countries especially in larger cities like Trivandrum and Kochi.
+There is a large number of migrants from Bangladesh, Nepal, Maldives, Indonesia, Kenya, Nigeria, Philippines and Sri Lanka among other countries especially in larger cities like Thiruvananthapuram and Kochi.
 The government is taking steps following the concern about public hygiene and the scare of insurgents and illegal migrants from Bangladesh finding their way into the state, many of whom apparently follow extremist causes.
 These workers report Assam or West Bengal as their native states.
 Presence of men and women is documented in several districts.
 Trafficking of women from Bangladesh to Kerala was also documented by the police in Kozhikode and Palakkad districts.

 Settlers from Bangladesh without documents, on the Indian side, particularly from Assam, move to Kerala as the chances of being intercepted as a foreigner are much lesser in Kerala compared to Assam.
 Presence of Bangladeshi natives in several prisons and a mental hospital was reported.
 Although in Kerala Nepali men (Gurkhas) had been employed mostly as security personnel, migrants from Nepal are now available across several economic sectors in the state.
 Some of them even come here with families.
 The hospitality industry in Kerala engages men and women from Nepal.
 Women from Nepal work in malls as well as shops.
 Nepali men have also been found working in several industrial estates in the state.
 Unlike Bangladeshi citizens, citizens of Nepal do not require visa if they enter India directly from Nepal.

 Illegal migrants from Bangladesh have also been arrested in many cases where the migrants, who come under the pretext of being from West Bengal or Assam and as citizens of India.
 It is estimated that a large number of Bangladeshi illegal immigrants live in Kerala under the pretext of being from West Bengal and the Kerala police has been finding it difficult to identify as they often mingle with migrants from other states and disappear into the crowd.
 It is estimated that about 20 million (2 crore) citizens of Bangladesh have crossed into India illegally in the last two decades alone. and had even led to events like Assam Movement.
 In Kerala, this migration happens due to the high wages and quality living conditions.